Conditions for Bifurcations in a Non-Autonomous Scalar Differential Equation: Introduction

 \section{Introduction}

 The concept of non-autonomous dynamical systems can be said to have been made from the study on skew product flows and random dynamical systems in 1990s in the viewpoint of topological dynamics.

-A lot of developments have been made together with considering problems of various concepts of attractiveness, existence and uniqueness of attracting sets and etc. \cite{cheb}-\cite{she}.
+A lot of developments have been made together with introduction of various types of concept of attractiveness and consideration of problems of existence and uniqueness of attracting sets and etc. \cite{cheb}-\cite{she}.

 In \cite{lan2} they obtained sufficient conditions to occur transcritical, pitchfork and saddle-node bifurcations in a special type of non-autonomous differential equation generalized from a canonical form of autonomous differential equation where transcritical, pitchfork and saddle-node bifurcations occur.
 And then using them, they studied the conditions for similar bifurcations in the general scalar non-autonomous equation

 where $\lambda$ is a parameter.
 By imposing conditions on the Taylor coefficients in the expansion of $f$ near $x = \lambda = 0$, they proved various general theorems guaranteeing transcritical, pitchfork, and saddle-node bifurcations.